Today we’re going to cover another payment processing decision that can substantially affect your day to day processes and fees over time.

 2. Batch processing is cheaper for large volumes.

 Real-time processing incurs fees for each individual transaction.
 Batch processing fees are on a per-batch basis, so if you’re are dealing with high volumes of low processing amounts, then batching is almost assuredly the best way to go.

 Check with your merchant services provider to compare batching vs. real-time costs.

 3. Processing helps from an organizational standpoint.

 Having all of your authorization requests in one place makes it easy to check on individual transactions and make adjustments as needed.

-You get your money slower during batch processing (but not much slower)
+4. You receive money slower during batch processing.